semantic-release/semantic-release/README.md

 ### Commit message format

-**semantic-release** uses the commit messages to determine the consumer impact of changes in the codebase.
+**semantic-release** uses the commit messages to determine the consumer effects of changes in the codebase.
 Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.

 By default, **semantic-release** uses [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).